 - Unjustified disadvantage where the unjustified disadvantage relates to dismissal (but not to other personal grievance grounds).

-Employees earning more than the threshold (annual base salary or wages) will no longer be able to file a claim, however, they will still be able to raise other claims, e.g. for discrimination.
+Employees whose annual remuneration is $200,000 or more can no longer file a claim, however, they are still be able to raise other claims, e.g. for discrimination.

-Employers and employees will be able to contract back into unjustified dismissal protection or to agree their own terms and conditions relating to dismissals.
+Employers and employees can contract back into unjustified dismissal protection or agree their own terms and conditions relating to dismissals.

-The bill includes a 12-month transitional period during which employees on existing employment agreements will be able to raise an unjustified dismissal personal grievance, unless they agree to vary their employment agreement and have the threshold apply early.
+The bill includes a 12-month transitional period during which employees on existing employment agreements can raise an unjustified dismissal personal grievance, unless they agree to vary their employment agreement and have the threshold apply early.

-The threshold will also be able to be increased annually, based on average weekly earnings.
+The threshold may be increased annually, based on average weekly earnings.

-Employers will no longer be required to comply with good faith obligations when dismissing employees above the threshold.
+Employers are no longer required to comply with good faith obligations when dismissing employees that earn $200,000 a year or more.
+However, you must still give the employee the notice stated in their employment agreement.

-We don’t see this change having a massive impact, as only 3.4% of Kiwis earn more than $180,000 a year.
-High-income employees may also be able to negotiate terms instead of the unjustified dismissal protections - e.g. termination payments, longer notice periods - or to structure their compensation packages so they fall below the income threshold.
+High-income employees have 12 months to negotiate terms instead of the unjustified dismissal protections - e.g. termination payments, longer notice periods - or to structure their compensation packages so they fall below the income threshold.

 Read our post for more detail about these changes.